hezweb/web/games/index.md

 We believe that gaming should be straightforward and enjoyable, not a time-consuming endeavor.

 While our gaming servers are online most of the time, the scheduled gaming sessions offer the best opportunity to find a gaming buddy.

+We reserve the right to take action, including kicking and banning individuals, in order to uphold this standard of friendliness and respect within our community.